 Dr. Mageary is a Licensed Mental Health Counselor (LMHC) in the state of Massachusetts, an experienced educator, an active musician, and a proud Lesley alum.
-Prior to his appointment as Division Director he served as the Director of Field Training for Counseling and Psychology.
+Prior to his appointment as Department Chair he served as the Director of Field Training for Counseling and Psychology.
 Dr. Mageary has held a variety of positions in the field including Director of Emergency Services and Jail Diversion for an eighteen-town catchment area and Director of Clinical Services in a therapeutic high school setting.
 He has utilized his LMHC and Lesley education in inpatient, outpatient, and community-based clinical roles.
 Throughout his career, Dr. Mageary’s clinical work has been rooted in efforts to decrease stigma associated with chronic mental illness through providing community-based, collaborative- and recovery-oriented services.
 His clinical approach is influenced by tenets of Narrative Therapy, trauma-informed approaches, critical psychology, and brief therapies as well as by transdisciplinary thinkers such as Gregory Bateson and Edgar Morin.

 Dr. Mageary has published and presented on topics ranging from the transformative potential of social justice-oriented hardcore punk rock culture to the role that technology plays in working with teens.
 Dr. Mageary led a team that developed the Visual Reflection Team model: an arts-based version of the Reflecting Team technique used in Family Systems- and Narrative therapies.

 In addition to having his LMHC, Dr. Mageary is a nationally Certified Clinical Mental Health Counselor (CCMHC), a licensed School Adjustment Counselor and Special Education Administrator in the state of Massachusetts, a level one- and two trained Eye Movement Desensitization and Reprocessing (EMDR) clinician, and a member of both the American Counseling Association (Massachusetts and Rhode Island Association for Counselor Education and Supervision Division) and the Massachusetts Mental Health Counselors Association.